On Atmospheric Retrievals of Exoplanets with Inhomogeneous Terminators: Exploring Semi-Analytic Solutions for Asymmetric Terminators

 \MGL\, investigate the resulting atmospheric properties from using a 1D model to interpret the transmission spectrum of a 2D model atmosphere, using the semi-analytic expressions in Equations \ref{eq:transit_depth_2D_analytic} and \ref{eq:transit_depth_1D_analytic}.
 They investigate the isothermal temperature of an equivalent 1D model to produce the same transit depth as a 2D model at a given wavelength, i.e., $\Delta_{\lambda, 2D}=\Delta_{\lambda, 1D}$.
 According to \MGL\,, while one may expect the 1D model to obtain an average temperature (i.e. $T_{1D}=\bar{T} = \frac{1}{2}(T_E+T_M)$) they find $T_{1D}$ to be lower than $\bar{T}$.
 This result was used by \MGL\, to explain the erroneously cold temperatures presumably derived using 1D retrievals of hot Jupiters, with implications also to retrieved abundance estimates.

+We revisit the analytic formulation in Appendix \ref{app:derivation} to assess this result. \MGL \, equate the transit depths of the 1D and 2D models at a single wavelength, implicitly assuming that the atmospheric properties can be inferred from a single transit depth measurement, which is not feasible.
+In practice, it is the shape of a transmission spectrum, i.e. the gradient of the transit depth with wavelength, that provides constraints on the atmospheric properties in transmission geometry \citep{Lecavelier2008a,Benneke2012,Line2016a,Sing2018}.
+Therefore, we equate the spectral shapes between the 1D and 2D models to determine the relation between the 1D and 2D atmospheric properties.

-We revisit the analytic formulation in Appendix \ref{app:derivation} to assess this result.
-We find that an equivalent 1D model can indeed recover the 1D temperature as the average of the morning and evening temperatures in the 2D model, i.e., $T_{1D}=\bar{T}$, in contrast to \MGL.
+In contrast to \MGL, as shown in Appendix \ref{app:derivation}, we find that an equivalent 1D model can indeed recover the 1D temperature as the average of the morning and evening temperatures in the 2D model, i.e., $T_{1D}=\bar{T}$.
 Our analysis also recovers the well known degeneracy due to the unphysical assumptions of this semi-analytic formalism between the chemical abundances and the reference pressure of the planet \citep[see e.g.,][]{Lecavelier2008a, Heng2017, Welbanks2019a}.
 Furthermore, the atmospheric properties of the 1D model as a function of the properties of the 2D model are related as

 where for each morning (M), evening (E) or 1D model (1D), $X_i$ is the chemical abundance, $\sigma_i$ is the temperature dependent cross section, and $P_{0\,i}$ is the reference pressure; $\alpha= 1+\frac{\Delta T}{\bar{T}}$, $\beta = 1-\frac{\Delta T}{\bar{T}}$, $\bar{T}=\frac{T_{\rm E}+T_{\rm M}}{2}$, and $\Delta T=\frac{T_{\rm E}-T_{\rm M}}{2}$.